zlatozar/TigerLanguage/FrontEnd/Readme.md

 In order to make rational programming decisions, the application programmer should have a feel for the efficiency of various high-level language constructs.
-An example is the choice of data structures: as we shall see, records and static arrays can be represented very efficiently, but the representations of dynamic arrays and recursive types carry overheads (indirect addressing, garbage collection) that might be unacceptable in some applications.
+An example is the choice of data structures: records and static arrays can be represented very efficiently, but the representations of dynamic arrays and recursive types carry overheads (indirect addressing, garbage collection) that might be unacceptable in some applications.

 ### Data representation